Saturday, June 13, 2026

 Seeing that this is a truly personal mix, in every word of the sense, you get - for better or worse - some exclusive edits.
 I've always liked Yes' take on Simon & Garfunkel's "America" for example, but the album version took forever to get to the vocals/song section, while the single edit threw out one of my favorite parts: the little country licks Steve Howe played - and for a classically trained Brit he sure loved to play a country lick or two - so I edited a third version that splits the difference between the two mentioned.

 The so-called 'Chop Shop Mix' of "White Car" is a whole 'nother story.
 I had always liked the original one-and-a-half minute doodle off Drama, but it really was just a doodle, an intro and a short verse.
 So I tried to make it into more of a song, using the original song, the tracking sessions version and a live version from the Drama tour to create this version.
 I always felt that that song deserved more than to be an excuse for Geoff Downes to doodle on his keyboards, for Horn to mess around with a vocoder and for both to tease the audience with a couple of notes from "Video Killed The Radio Star".
-Whether this new mix of more of an epic song or whetehr it works for you remains to be seen, but hey, lemme know, eh.
+Whether this new mix makes this more of an epic song or whether it works for you remains to be seen, but hey, lemme know, eh.

 So yeah, this is what YESterdays is, and I hope you enjoy it.
 The whole adventure spread into a two-disc thing at the time, but I'll just send out this as a test balloon, and can bring out the sequel if anyone is actually interested. and despite being essentially a Part 1 or Volume 1, this album is - as all of my alts and other albums are - sequenced to tell a story, so it has a short prelude in the classical-sounding "Vevey's Theme" and ends with an epilogue of sorts, Chris Squire's amazing solo bass version of "Amazing Grace".